vk-chase/chase-fishing/README.md

 preview:

-https://youtu.be/BEJLj06NZhI --outdated! this is a wip so the script is updated regularly !
+https://youtu.be/BEJLj06NZhI --outdated!
+Hunting was removed this is only fishing.

 --===========================================--